nkern/InterferometerDemo/README.md

 # Radio Interferometry Demo

-This StreamLit application demonstrates a classic inteferometric imaging telescope.
-The app shows how increasing the Fourier domain UV sampling leads to better image reconstructions.
+This StreamLit application demonstrates flat-sky interferometric imaging, where the measurement plane (i.e. UV plane) is the Fourier dual of the image plane.
+The app shows how increasing the number of antennas leads to better UV sampling and thus better image reconstructions.
 Choose between different antenna array layouts, different model images, or make your own!
 Try it out!

 Run locally as:
 ```